tbreuss/notes-client/README.md

 Copy the example configuration files:

+    cd config
     cp dev.dist.js dev.env.js
     cp prod.dist.js prod.env.js
     cp test.dist.js test.env.js

-Open the files and edit the configuration settings.
+Open at least the `prod.env.js` file and add the API_URL.

 ## Run

     cd notes-client
     npm run dev

-Open the URL <http://localhost:8080> within your web browser.
-You should see the login screen.
+Open the URL <http://localhost:8080> with your web browser.
+You should see a login screen.

-Please refer to the server documentation on how to add a user to the database.
+Please refer to the server documentation on how to add a valid user to the notes database.

-## All npm commands
+## More npm commands

 ~~~bash
 # install dependencies